elevels20/Group_10_Biological_Systems/Assignment3/README.md

 ## Answers to the questions:
 1. **Which mutation is most dangerous and why?
 Provide quantitative evidence.**
+Answer: Destroying the function of the central tumor supressor p53 is the most dangerous thing that can happen since it leads to failure of DNA damage responce.
+So, the loss of p53 is very dangerous and this happens in both Mutation A and Mutation C.
+Mutation A, due to the loss of p53, eliminates a major cell cycle arrest.
+Mutation C, due to keeping MDM2 ON, we neutralize the p53 function, mimicking a p53 knockout like in Mutation A.
+By comparing the attractors of these two mutations, we can see that a high procentage of initial states converge towards having Growth=1 and Death=0 that lead to the malignant attractor because they both eliminate the cell's key defence mechanis.
+The Boolean network simulations show that the number of stable states is lower because the healthy cell arrests or apoptosis are less when removing the p53.

 2. **Explain the role of feedback loops (e.g., MYC → MDM2 → p53)**